Hi-Res 3D · AR-Ready

 Choose the Right Object

-Understand which objects produce the best 3D results and which to avoid - before you shoot.
+Learn which objects work best for 3D scanning and which ones to skip before you start shooting.

 step 2